funvill/funvill.github.io/_projects/2021-bird-playing-cards.md

 ![Quick sketch of the design of the playing cards](/public/uploads/2021/playingcard-design-first.png "Quick sketch of the design of the playing cards")![Playing cards design 2](/public/uploads/2021/playingcard-design-2.png "Playing cards design 2")![Playing cards design 3](/public/uploads/2021/playingcard-design-3.png "Playing cards design 3")![Playing cards design 4](/public/uploads/2021/playingcard-design-4.png "Playing cards design 4")![Playing cards design 5](/public/uploads/2021/playingcard-design-5.png "Playing cards design 5")![Playing cards design 6](/public/uploads/2021/playingcard-design-6.png "Playing cards design 6")![Playing cards design 7](/public/uploads/2021/playingcard-design-7.png "Playing cards design 7")![Playing cards design 8](/public/uploads/2021/playingcard-design-8.png "Playing cards design 8")![Playing cards design 9](/public/uploads/2021/playingcard-design-9.png "Playing cards design 9")

+## Printing

+Before starting this project I did my research to find out what everyone else was using for their printers.
+After reviewing [dozens of playing cards projects](https://www.kickstarter.com/discover/advanced?ref=nav_search&term=playing%20cards) on Kickstarter and contacting their creators I decided to go with [Make Playing Cards](https://www.makeplayingcards.com/) (MCP).
+MCP was recommended by several Kickstarter creators, they did small runs of less than 50x, no set-up charge, and their prices were reasonable in quantity, supported full-color photos, and lots of different options to choose from.

+I didn't realize that they were shipping from China.
+My proofs took 4 weeks to ship to my door.
+The shipping costs were relatively expensive compared to the costs of the decks of cards.
+If I knew it was going to take that long I would have printed several different variants of the cards for proofs.

+Pricing for [Custom poker size cards](https://www.makeplayingcards.com/design/custom-blank-card.html) quanity: 1-5 ($13.90 USD), 50-99 ($7.95 USD), 100-249 ($6.35 USD)

+I am planning on printing around 60 decks of cards.
+It should cost around $500 + shipping.

 ## Version 1

 This is the first version of the hearts suit.
 I wanted to get something on paper to be able to solicit feedback early from my peer group before making more iterations.